marcosmolla/complexNet/README.md

 <figcaption>The schematic depicts how a new individual joins the population (as one other individual has been removed).
 In this case it shares a link with its parent and will connect to the parent's neighbours with probability $p_n$, and to any other individual with probability $p_r$.</figcaption>

 ## Usage
 To generate a complex network, use the `make_bnr()` function.
-You need to set the number of individuals in t
+You need to set the number of individuals in the network `n`, and their linking probabilities `pb`, `pn` and `pr` (see an example below).
+To set up a new network set `np=c(0,0)`, which means that there is no ID set for who the newborn and the parent will be.
+Take a look at the vignette (in Articles at the top) to see how these networks can be iterated to simulate network dynamics and parameter evolution.

 ```r
 # Load library
 library(complexNet)